Choosing a career in architecture is a wise move.

 Location: Zurich, Switzerland

-2018/19 undergraduate course fees: CHF1,288 ($1,300) per year
+2019/20 course fees: CHf1,320 ($1,330) per year

-ETH is characterised by its emphasis on theoretical study rather than application, and this is a feature of its architecture courses.
+ETH Zurich is characterised by its emphasis on theoretical study rather than application, and this is a feature of its architecture courses.
 Admission requirements, meanwhile, vary depending on your home country (there is an entrance exam, although not all applicants are required to sit it).

 3. TU Delft

-Location: Delft, Netherlands
+Location: Delft, the Netherlands

-2018/19 undergraduate course fees: €2,060 ($2,430) per year for EU/Surinamese students; between €2,060 ($2,430) and €15,575 ($18,350) per year for international students, depending on residency status
+2019/20 course fees: €2,080 ($2,310) per year for EU/Surinamese students; between €2,080 and €14.500 ($16,130) per year for international students

-Unfortunately for international students, the undergraduate programme is taught only in Dutch, although the renowned Berlage Master’s degree is in English.
+Unfortunately for international students, the undergraduate programme is taught only in Dutch, although the renowned Berlage master’s degree is in English.

-1. Massachusetts Institute of Technology (MIT)
+2. Massachusetts Institute of Technology

-Location: Cambridge, USA
+Location: Cambridge, US

 The faculty is keen to emphasise the importance of interdisciplinary collaboration, especially where environmental solutions are concerned.
 This focus on sustainable architecture, and the research that supports and drives it, is a key factor in MIT’s lofty ranking.

 Of more importance is your own drive and determination and, of course, the creative wheels of your mind.
 If you possess these, then your success in architecture will be defined by you, and not by your choice of university.

-Currency conversions are based on rates supplied by XE.com on 9 July 2018.
+Currency conversions are based on rates supplied by XE.com on 23 October 2019.